cloud-py-api/nc_py_api/README.md

 &ast;missing `Trash bin` and `File version` support.<br>
 &ast;&ast;available only for NextcloudApp

-### Differences between the NextCloud and NextCloudApp classes
+### Differences between the Nextcloud and NextcloudApp classes

-The **NextCloud** class functions as a standard NextCloud client, enabling you to make API requests using a username and password.
+The **Nextcloud** class functions as a standard NextCloud client, enabling you to make API requests using a username and password.

-On the other hand, the **NextCloudApp** class is designed for creating applications for NextCloud.<br>
+On the other hand, the **NextcloudApp** class is designed for creating applications for Nextcloud.<br>
 It uses the [AppEcosystem](https://github.com/cloud-py-api/app_ecosystem_v2) to allow applications to impersonate users through a separate authentication mechanism.

-Both classes offer most of the same APIs, but NextCloudApp has a broader selection since applications typically require access to more APIs.
+Both classes offer most of the same APIs, but NextcloudApp has a broader selection since applications typically require access to more APIs.

-Any code written for the NextCloud class can easily be adapted for use with the NextCloudApp class, as long as it doesn't involve calls that require user password verification.
+Any code written for the Nextcloud class can easily be adapted for use with the NextcloudApp class, as long as it doesn't involve calls that require user password verification.

 ### Support